NNPDF/nnpdf/doc/sphinx/source/vp/upload.md

 The script automatically detects (:py:func:`validphys.uploadutils.check_input`) the type of the input.
 A `fit` is defined to be any folder structure that contains a `filter.yml` file at its root, a `PDF` is any folder containing a `.info` file at the root, and a report is any such structure containing an `index.html` file at the root.
-The input folder is then place in the correct location in the server accordingly.
+The input folder is then placed in the correct location in the server accordingly.
 ```